d2l-ai/d2l-en/chapter_linear-networks/linear-regression-concise.md

 factors, not the least due to the ease of implementation offered by a number of open source deep learning frameworks.
 Caffe, DistBelief and Theano arguably represent the first generation of such models :cite:`Jia.Shelhamer.Donahue.ea.2014,Dean.Corrado.Monga.ea.2012,Bergstra.Breuleux.Bastien.ea.2010` that widespread adoption.
-In contrast to earlier (seminal) work such as SN2 (Simulateur Neuristique) which provided a Lisp-like programming experience :cite:`bottou1989cun` modern frameworks offer automatic differentiation and the convenience of Python.
+In contrast to earlier (seminal) work such as SN (Simulateur Neuristique) which provided a Lisp-like programming experience :cite:`Bottou.Le-Cun.1988` modern frameworks offer automatic differentiation and the convenience of Python.
 Frameworks allow us to automate and modularize the repetitive work of implementing gradient-based learning algorithms.